Trip Day 33

 Snakes of every colour

 It was a big day, and we were all pretty exhausted by the end, as you usually are after a full day at the zoo.
 I suggested however, that we go directly for dinner.
 We chose the waterfront and again had good luck with the parking.
-Without hesitation we opted for a basic fish and chip dinner at
+Without hesitation we opted for a basic fish and chip dinner at the wharf

 at Anthony's Fishette.
 A bit unhealthy but we're so over spending so much time and effort fussing over trying to eat well and we've still put on so much weight, I don't care anymore!
-Just eat it and deal with the weight loss when we get home, it's final days now.... so we had fried squid, fried mussels, fried fish and chips with tartare sauce etc. Plus Corona beers, a lovely sunset and then a walk along
+Just eat it and deal with the weight loss when we get home, it's final days now.... so we had fried squid, fried mussels, fried fish and chips with tartare sauce etc. Plus Corona beers, a lovely sunset and then a walk along the wharf

 .
 There was a huge cruise liner, some buskers, some homeless people, some street peddlers, and tuk-tuks ($10 for a sunset ride for the family, with the guy peddling his bike).
 We prefered to walk but it was rather novel to see some of them struggle with 3 fat ladies for $10!
 We walked down to see the USS Midway, an aircraft carrier floating museum that is open to the pubic for touring however the signs said whislt you had to pay full price ($56 for our family) for admission, tomorrow they would have half of it closed due to a film crew onboard doing a documentary.
 Shame.
 We were able to walk the full length of it along the dock however and David pointed out the interesting parts and explained to us "girls" about the amazing lift and internal hanger.